souvikcodefrags/mycode/Readme.md

  console.log(transform('the return of the planet of the apes'))
  ```
-Question: How do you find the missing numbers in a given sorted integer array of m to n?
+### How do you find the missing numbers in a given sorted integer array of m to n?
 ```
 var foundMissing =(start, end, iarr) =>{
   for (var i=start; i<=end; i++){